RapidScripter/SharePointReports/README.md

 ## Description

-This PowerShell script connects to the SharePoint Online Admin Center and retrieves information about site owners, storage quotas, and SharePoint groups for each site collection.
-It then exports this data into separate Excel files (.CSV).
+This PowerShell script automates data retrieval from the SharePoint Online Admin Center.
+It efficiently gathers essential information such as site owners, storage quotas, and SharePoint groups for every site collection within your SharePoint environment.
+The script streamlines this process by exporting the collected data into individual CSV files, providing comprehensive insights that can be easily analyzed or integrated into broader reporting and management workflows.
+This automation enhances administrative efficiency and ensures accurate documentation of key SharePoint infrastructure details.

 ## Parameters